Leftover Turkey Casserole with Brown Rice and Mushrooms

 Poultry Seasoning (affiliate link) usually has ingredients like sage, white pepper, red and green bell pepper, lemon peel, savory, rosemary, dill weed, allspice, thyme, marjoram, and ginger.
 If you don’t have it, just use a pinch of what you have.

 Amount Per Serving: Calories: 263Total Fat: 13gSaturated Fat: 6gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 65mgSodium: 340mgCarbohydrates: 19gFiber: 2gSugar: 3gProtein: 18g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-With lots of low-glycemic ingredients like brown rice, mushrooms, and turkey, if you use low-fat cheese as recommended this Leftover Turkey (or Chicken) Casserole with Brown Rice, Mushrooms, Sour Cream, Cheese, and Thyme would be a good option for phase 2 or 3 of the South Beach Diet and should work for other low-glycemic eating plans.
-If you want a low-carb casserole with these flavors, try my Low-Carb Turkey Casserole with Mushrooms, Mozzarella, and Cauliflower Rice.
+With lots of low-glycemic ingredients like brown rice, mushrooms, and turkey, if you use low-fat cheese as recommended this Leftover Turkey (or Chicken) Casserole with Brown Rice, Mushrooms, Sour Cream, Cheese, and Thyme would be a good option for phase 2 or 3 of the original South Beach Diet and should work for other low-glycemic eating plans.
+If you want a low-carb casserole with these flavors, try my Low-Carb Turkey Casserole that uses cauliflower rice.

 Find More Recipes Like This One: